Skip to content

 )

-Now all four regions appear—North America with actual data, the others with zero revenue.
+When implemented, all four regions will appear—North America with actual data, the others with zero revenue.

 Scenario Result

-group by guarantee(region, [...])
-All listed values appear
+spine by guarantee(region, [...]) (planned) All listed values will appear

-When grouping by multiple columns, ASQL creates all combinations:
+When spining by multiple columns, ASQL creates all combinations:

 from orders